Roberto received his B.E. in mechanical engineering in 2013. He likes to keep up with the latest gadgets, apps, and all things tech.

-These days, so many laptops are overrated that it's easy to make mistakes on this expensive investment.
-Computers and gadgets are expensive.
-For engineering students, they're even more expensive.
+These days, many laptops are released every other week and their specifications also seem to overlap with each other.
+In these ever-evolving times, it's very easy to make mistakes on this expensive investment.
+Computers and gadgets are expensive; and for engineering students, they're even more expensive.
 In this article, you'll get:

 - The most important requirements you should be considering when purchasing your laptop

 - A full description of my top choices and a long list of other recommendations.